Go to Otus

 Types of questions it offers:

-Too many to list!
 There are over 60 question types you can create in an Advanced Assessment.
-Click HERE to learn more about them!
-Here are just SOME of the question types available in advanced assessments:
+Click here to learn more about all of the question types available.
+Examples include:

 Assessment Builder View